Clements Center for Southwest Studies, SMU

 The organization fell apart in 1928, but the story itself is a reminder that African Americans were not only present in the U.S.-Mexico borderlands, but were an integral part of life, economics, and politics.
 Little Liberia's approach to fighting racism in the United States is both highly unique and also strikingly in line with other movements at the time.
 Their engagement with U.S.-Mexico politics, fighting White supremacy, and combining economic growth with social change makes the story intriguing and representative of United States and Mexican history at the time.

-The pictures and video to the right, and the gallery at the bottom of the page, were taken on the community's lands in January 2022.
+The pictures to the left and below, and the video above, were taken on the community's lands in January 2022.
 I was accompanied by members of the Seminario de Historia de Baja California.
 The building is the last existing structure from the community, likely built around 1922.
 The yellow buildings are a hotel set up by James Littlejohn, one of the organizers, who remained in Ensenada the rest of his life.
 Many thanks go to Estefany Maya, professional photographer, for accompanying me and allowing use of her photographs and videos (you can find her work at https://estefanymaya.com).

 I am working on a book on Little Liberia, currently under contract with University of Oklahoma Press (in the Race and Culture in the American West series).
 It will be the first comprehensive history of Little Liberia.